lsbardel/python-stdnet/README.rst

 =================
 * Models with scalar and multi-value fields.
 * Rich query API including unions, intersections, exclusions, ranges and more.
+* Minimal server round-trips via backend scripting (lua for redis).
 * Full text search.
+* Signals handling to allow decoupled applications to get notified on changes.
+* Synchronous and asynchronous database connection.
 * Multi-variate numeric timeseries application.
-* Publish/Subscribe application.
+* Asynchronous Publish/Subscribe application.
+* 90% Test coverage.
+* Fully documented.

 Requirements
 =================
 * Python 2.6, 2.7, 3.2, 3.3 and pypy_.
 Single code-base.
 * redis-py_ for :ref:`redis backend <redis-server>`.
 * Optional pymongo_ for the mongo backend.
-* Optional pulsar_ when using the asynchronous redis connection or the test suite.
+* Optional pulsar_ when using the asynchronous connections or the test suite.
 * You need access to a Redis_ server version 2.6 or above and/or a Mongo_ server.